Grove woman missing since March 9

 Fencer said throughout her middle school and high school years, as Dameron begin the transition process, she was given a hard time by classmates.

 For a time being, Dameron moved to New Mexico in order to get a fresh start.
-In late fall 2018, she returned to Grove to live with her mother, Jennifer Boyd.
+In late fall 2018, she returned to Grove to live with her mother, Jennifer Byrd.

 Fencer and Smith said she returned to Delaware County for two reasons, homesickness and to get out of an unhealthy relationship.